 Please note in winter months (June, July, and August), we'll go on a brewery tour in Port Stephens rather than stopping for a surf lesson.

-Today you'll get to feed wild kangaroos before we head off for a sand boarding session.
-After lunch we'll hop aboard a private boat for a dolphin cruise and have fun being towed along at the back of the boat.
+Today you'll get to feed wild kangaroos before we head off for a sand boarding session then relax and enjoy the natural beauty of the Port Stephens area.
 Back in Sydney later on, we'll enjoy a night out on the town.

 Day 7-8: Free time in the city

 The next couple of days are pretty chilled as far as schedules go, which is a great opportunity for you to explore Sydney for yourself.
 Spend some time with our team in Sydney on day 7 and get your onward travel sorted - they have loads of useful information and advice to help you and can assist with reservations too!
 On Day 8, why not spend the day checking out more of Sydney, try out your new surf skills on Bondi Beach, go for a dip in the city's famous ocean pool, or take a wander around the beautiful Royal Botanic Gardens?
 In the evening we'll all go out for a farewell 'all you can eat' buffet dinner at Australia's highest revolving restaurant.

 There are no activities scheduled for day nine, so you're free to depart whenever you like – ask the team there to help you plan onward travel around the rest of the country.

 Please note activities and itineraries are subject to change.

 - Personal meet and greet at Sydney Airport with transfer on arrival